mpoelsterl1217/recipe-transformer/README.md

 - change to Chinese cuisine ("to chinese")

+You can find the result of transformer in text_files.

 ## Previous Features

 Previous features are still supported, allowing for inquiries such as: